LorentimoS/CImage/README.md

 * **brightness** - parameter for changhing brightness

-**Output:** an image to which the method has been applied with changed contrast and brightness.
-Change original image of class!
+**Output:** an object of class with image to which the method has been applied with changed contrast and brightness.
+Also change original image of class!

+### gauss_blurring
+The method is intended to blur an image using a Gaussian kernel

+**Input:**

+* **self** - the image to which the method is applied

+**Output:** an oject of class with image to which the method of blurring has been applied.
+Also change original image of class!

 ### edge_detection
 The method is intended to find the boundaries of depicted objects